Skip to main content

 }

-// if we receive multiple incoming messages, just take max one and then check if we should forward
+// if you receive multiple incoming messages, just take max one and then check if you should forward

 def mergeMsg(a: Int, b: Int): Int = math.max(a, b)